IbrahimParkar/Hiring_Assistant_Chatbot/README.md

 ## 🚀 Project Overview

-The **TalentScout AI Hiring Assistant** is an intelligent chatbot built for the initial screening of technology candidates.
+The **Hiring_Assistant_Chatbot (TalentScout)** is an intelligent chatbot built to initially screen technology candidates.
 It simulates the role of a technical recruiter by collecting essential candidate details and generating technical questions based on the candidate’s tech stack.

 This assistant aims to streamline the hiring process by offering:
 - Automated collection of candidate information.